Here, you’ll see what insurance companies look at when deciding how much to offer for a spinal fusion settlement.

 This is true regardless of whether the injured person has a cervical fusion, or a lumbar fusion.
 Cervical means neck.
 Lumbar refers to the back.

 Thus, spinal fusion settlements can be big.
 They can also be tough cases.
-You’ll see what I mean in a moment in a moment.
+In a moment, you’ll see what I mean.

 Spinal fusion cases can have there challenges.